GDWoody/Pixel-Controllers/bbb_16/README.md

 # Features

-* 16 local ports with 2 pin connectors
+* 16 local ports with 2 pin Phoenix style connectors

-* 1 Differential RJ45 connection
+* 1 Differential RJ45 port

 * 2 DMX Serial ports, DMX 1 can be selected as a DMX or LOR port